OlhaKi/Reiforcement-Learning-Udacity-p1---Navigation/README.md

 It will open up the your web browser.
 From the file list, open up `Navigation.ipynb` notebook.
 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
 The successfully trained DQN parameters is saved in the file `checkpoint.pth`.
+### Learning Algorithm

+The agent is trained using Deep Q-Learning algorithm.

 ### My ideas for future work